Kurviger Website: Getting Started

 To export your route, click on the menu in the sidebar and select Export.
 Set all the export settings that are relevant to you and click on the Export button to export your route.

-To import your route, you have to click on the menu in the sidebar and select Import.
+To import your route, click in the menu on Import.
 You can enter a Kurviger link or tour code or upload a file (e.g. .gpx, .kurviger, .itn, .mps).
-Specify all the import settings that are relevant for you in the import area and click on the Import route button to import your route.
+Specify all the import settings that are relevant for you in the import menu and click on Import route to import your route.

 • web/getting_started.txt